 Learn more and take a tour of the new patient tower at University of Oklahoma Medical Center.

 - Oklahoma Children's Hospital OU Health –The only comprehensive, freestanding children's hospital in the state, Oklahoma Children's Hospital's bed capacity is 194, with 6 busy operating suites.
 In 2001, 4898 separate procedures requiring anesthesia were performed, including 151 pediatric open-heart surgeries.

 - Veterans Affairs Medical Center -This hospital was one of the first veterans' hospitals to be located within a university medical center.
 Built in 1953, it was extensively remodeled from 1981-85.
 A new operating suite and intensive care tower were opened in the summer of 1994.
 Physically this hospital is connected to the Everett Tower and Children's Hospital by an overhead walkway.
 The facility serves as a teaching center for the University.
 All of the surgical specialties are represented, and have active programs, except obstetrics.

 - Integris Baptist Medical Center-Baptist Medical Center is a large private hospital affiliated with the University, and located five miles to the north and west of the Oklahoma Health Center.
 The PGY-1 transitional year sponsored by the Department is based at Baptist.
 All services are represented in this impressive facility.

-The University of Oklahoma Department of Anesthesiology
+OU College of Medicine Department of Anesthesiology

 920 Stanton L. Young Blvd. #1140